lois2inn/Pizza_Place_Sales/README.md

  <img src="Resources/images/pizza_sales_erd.png" width="500"/>

 - Since we do not have customer data available, orders received per day are calculated.
+The peak hours for pizza sales in a day are 12:00pm, 1:00 pm and 6:00pm.
   <table>
    <tr>
      <th>Orders received per day</th>